aarchiba/astropy/docs/utils/data.rst

 contents to your target machine by whatever means you have available, whether by copying via an intermediate machine, sneakernet, or carrier pigeon.
-The cache directory itself is somewhat portable between machines of the same UNIX flavour; this may be sufficient if you can persuade your CI system to cache hte directory between runs.
+The cache directory itself is somewhat portable between machines of the same UNIX flavour; this may be sufficient if you can persuade your CI system to cache the directory between runs.
 For greater portability, though, you can simply use `~astropy.utils.data.export_download_cache` and `~astropy.utils.data.import_download_cache`, which are portable and will allow